Get Involved: Become a Volunteer

 Volunteer With FICP

-FICP event teams are tied to specific events; committee terms are for one year and may be renewable.
-Most volunteers meet throughout the year via Zoom and do not require business travel; however, all volunteers are expected to be engaged members or hospitality partners who frequently attend FICP events, online and in person.
+FICP event teams are tied to specific events; committee and other volunteer-related terms are for one year and may be renewable.
+Most volunteers meet throughout the year virtually and do not require business travel; however, Annual Conference and Education Forum Event Team members are expected to travel to one in-person planning meeting.
+All volunteers are expected to be engaged members or hospitality partners who frequently attend FICP events, both online and in-person.

 What Makes an Effective Volunteer?